kuh96/misc/sage/README.md

-# Understanding the Foucault Pendulum with a piece of Paper
+# Understanding the Foucault Pendulum Only with a Piece of Paper

 Understanding the rotation of the Foucault Pendulum is not difficult.
 A piece of paper is enough for you!